mikeagun/concat/README.md

         - e.g. we don't have breakpoints, but you can write a one-liner to step through a program until a condition is met

+# Where is it going?

-My two main focuses right now are:
+My two next focuses right now are:
 - cleaning up, refactoring, documenting my existing code and moving it over to the GitHub repo
   - master branch code is fully functional (using old implementation)
   - lots of examples in examples/ directory
+  - I have the new bytecode VM almost completely functional, but it needs some cleanup and more thorough testing
 - complete rewrite of core VM
-  - bytecode branch has some of the WIP code towards this, expect to finish over the next couple of weeks
+  - bytecode branch has some of the old WIP code towards this, but I'll commit the new code after some cleanup
-  - same language, faster implementation (should also be able to get it smaller)
+  - same language, faster implementation (should also be able to get it much smaller)

 Concat has been a free-time/need-a-break-time project for the last few years so has been implemented in bits and pieces.
-I'm right now going through the process of cleaning up and documenting existing work and moving everything to the GitHub repo.
-With that, some sweeping refactors have happened in the last couple weeks to normalize/standardize interfaces.
-I'm sure some bugs have popped up as test coverage has also gone down with the major changes -- after current VM rewrite, high-priority goal is to add thorough tests back and add more example programs (which also serve as tests).
+I'm sure some bugs have popped up as test coverage has also gone down with the major changes in the most recent commits -- after current VM rewrite, high-priority goal is to add thorough tests back and add more example programs (which also serve as tests for `make test`).

 My main focus right now is rewriting the core VM (as a token-threaded-bytecode VM) to resolve the memory overhead and performance bottlenecks in the struct-based function-dispatch VM concat uses right now.
   - my earlier profiling showed I was spending too much time doing trivial stack shuffling, and of course the struct-val implementation has a high overhead for the basic numeric types
   - the new implementation uses opcode + void pointer sized union for platform-dependent val (fixed size, only 1 byte wasted for numbers, valid bytecode)
-  - Expect more updates in that direction over the next couple of weeks (I'm actively completing the tests/docs/implementation)

-# Where is it going?
-The short term goals for concat are:
+The next goals for concat are:
 1. Finish the new VM core (cleaner/more maintainable/smaller/faster)
   - token-threaded bytecode VM instead of stack of heavy structs using function-dispatch (was easy to debug, but lots of overhead) *WIP*
   - macros to help avoid repitition of the important lists (opcodes, exceptions, type handlers) *DONE*